WennieL/holbertonschool-low_level_programming/hello_world/README.md

 <br>3.
 Name <br> Write a script that compiles a C file and creates an executable named cisfun.

 The C file name will be saved in the variable
+4. Hello, puts<br>Write a C program that prints exactly Programming is like building a multilingua l puzzle, followed by a new line.

+Use the function puts
+You are not allowed to use printf
+Your program should end with the value 0 <br>